moodlebox/moodlebox.net/content/en/help/resize-sdcard-partition/index.md

 ---
-title: How to resize the partition of the SD card
+title: Resize the partition of the SD card
 authors:
   - Nicolas Martignoni
 type: kb